 \subsection{Isomorphic unitary Cayley graphs in the family $\F_q[x]/f$}

 Let $R$ be a finite commutative ring.
-The unitary Cayley $G_R$ graph on $R$ is defined as the graph whose vertex set is $R$ and two vertices $a,b$ are adjacent if $a-b \in R^{\times}.$ Let $\Rad(R)$ be the Jacobson radical of $R$ and $R^{\s} = R/\Rad(R)$ be the semi-simplification of $R.$ In \cite[Section 4]{chudnovsky2024prime}, it is shown that $\Rad(R)$ is a homogeneous set in $R$.
-Furthermore, $G_{R}$ is isomorphic to the wreath product $G_{R^{\s}} * E_m$ where $m = |\Rad(R)|.$ In \cite[Theorem 5.3]{kiani2012unitary}, Kiani and Aghaei show that for two commutative rings $R_1,R_2$, if $G_{R_1} \cong G_{R_2}$ then $R_1^{\s} \cong R_2^{\s}$.
+The unitary Cayley graph $G_R$ on $R$ is defined as the graph whose vertex set is $R$ and two vertices $a,b$ are adjacent if $a-b \in R^{\times}.$ Let $\Rad(R)$ be the Jacobson radical of $R$ and $R^{\s} = R/\Rad(R)$ be the semi-simplification of $R.$ In \cite[Section 4]{chudnovsky2024prime}, it is shown that $\Rad(R)$ is a homogeneous set in $R$.
+Furthermore, $G_{R}$ is isomorphic to the wreath product $G_{R^{\s}} * E_m$ where $m = |\Rad(R)|.$ In \cite[Theorem 5.3]{kiani2012unitary}, Kiani and Aghaei show that for two commutative rings $R_1,R_2$, if $G_{R_1} \cong G_{R_2}$, then $R_1^{\s} \cong R_2^{\s}$.
 Combining these two facts, we have the following.

 \begin{prop} Suppose that $R_1, R_2$ are two commutative rings.
-Then the following conditions are equivalent \begin{enumerate} \item $G_{R_1} \cong G_{R_2}$ \item $|R_1| = |R_2|$ and $R_{1}^{\s} \cong R_2^{\s}.$ \end{enumerate} \end{prop} We will use \cref{prop:isomorphic_criterior} to classify isomorphism classes of unitary graphs in the family $\F_q[x]/f$ where $f$ is a monic polynomial of fixed degree $n.$ We remark that, $G_{\F_q[x]/f}$ is nothing but $G_{f}(\{1 \}).$ Let $\rad(f)$ be the radical of $f$; i.e. the product of all distinct prime factors of $f$.
-Then the Jacobson radical of $\F_q[x]/f$ is precisely the ideal generated by $\rad(f).$ Consequently
+Then the following conditions are equivalent: \begin{enumerate} \item $G_{R_1} \cong G_{R_2}$ \item $|R_1| = |R_2|$ and $R_{1}^{\s} \cong R_2^{\s}.$ \end{enumerate} \end{prop} We will use \cref{prop:isomorphic_criterior} to classify isomorphism classes of unitary graphs in the family $\F_q[x]/f$ where $f$ is a monic polynomial of fixed degree $n.$ We remark that, $G_{\F_q[x]/f}$ is nothing but $G_{f}(\{1 \}).$ Let $\rad(f)$ be the radical of $f$, i.e., the product of all distinct prime factors of $f$.
+Then the Jacobson radical of $\F_q[x]/f$ is precisely the ideal generated by $\rad(f).$ Consequently,

-By \cref{prop:isomorphic_criterior}, the isomorphism class of $G_{f}(\{1\})$ depends on $\rad(f)$ only.
+By \cref{prop:isomorphic_criterior}, the isomorphism class of $G_{f}(\{1\})$ depends only on $\rad(f)$.
 We remark, however, that two polynomials with different radicals can still give rise to isomorphic unitary graphs.
-For example, take the following examples $f_1 = x^2, f_2 = (x+1)^2.$ Then $\rad(f_1)=x, \rad(f_2) = x+1$ but
+For instance, take the following examples $f_1 = x^2, f_2 = (x+1)^2.$ Then $\rad(f_1)=x, \rad(f_2) = x+1$, but

-Consequently $G_{f_1}(\{1\}) \cong G_{f_2}(\{1\})$ even though $f_1, f_2$ have different radicals.
+Consequently, $G_{f_1}(\{1\}) \cong G_{f_2}(\{1\})$ even though $f_1, f_2$ have different radicals.
 In general, Galois theory for $\F_q$ implies that if $g_1$ and $g_2$ are two irreducible polynomials of the same degree, then $\F_q[x]/g_1 \cong \F_q[x]/g_2.$ Motivated by this observation, we introduce the following definition.

 \begin{definition} Let $f \in \F_q[x]$ be a monic polynomial of degree $n$.
 We define the factorization type of $f$ as the $n$-tuple $(a_1, a_2, \ldots, a_n)$ where $a_i$ is the number of distinct irreducible factors of $f$ of degree $i$. \end{definition}